merklebits/polygon-edge-tutorials/setup_pos.md

 The ``epoch-size`` flag sets the frequency with which the validator set updates.
 At 50, the validator set wwill be updated every 100 seconds.

+Remember to premine tokens to the validator's public address you wish to stake to.

 ## 2. Setting up the Staking Smart Contract

 The staking smart contract repo is a hardhat project, which requires NPM.